China's Inner Mongolia region reports bubonic plague case

 BEIJING, China (AP) — While China appears to have reduced coronavirus cases to near zero, other infectious threats remain, with local health authorities announcing a suspected bubonic plague case in the Inner Mongolia Autonomous Region.

-Authorities in the Bayannur district who raised the plague warning on Sunday ordered residents not to hunt wild animals such as marmots and to send for treatment anyone with fever or showing other possible signs of infection.
+Authorities in the Bayannur district raised the plague warning on Sunday, ordered residents not to hunt wild animals such as marmots, and to send for treatment anyone with fever or other possible signs of infection.

 Pneumonic plague can develop from bubonic plague and results in a severe lung infection causing shortness of breath, headache and coughing.